kelunik/acme-client/doc/advanced-usage.md

 If you specify less paths than domains, the last one will be used for the remaining domains.

 Please note that Let's Encrypt has rate limits.
 Currently it's five certificates per domain per seven days.
 If you combine multiple subdomains in a single certificate, they count as just one certificate.
-If you just want to test things out, you can use their staging server, which has way higher rate limits by appending `--s letsencrypt:staging`.
+If you just want to test things out, you can use their staging server, which has way higher rate limits by appending `--server letsencrypt:staging`.

 ## Revoke a Certificate